strarsis/sage10-fse/README.md

 ## Requirements

-Gutenberg Plugin is not required but adds extra Gutenberg-specific functionality.
+- Gutenberg Plugin is not required, but adds extra Gutenberg-specific functionality that is missed otherwise in WordPress core.

 ## Theme installation